Gelfand Models for Diagram Algebras: Introduction

-Let $\A_k$ be the partition algebra or one of its subalgebras described in \ref{sec:DiagAlgs} with the parameter $x \in \CC$ chosen such that $\A_k$ is semisimple.
+Let $\A_k$ be the partition algebra or one of its subalgebras described in \ref{sec:subalgebras} with $x \in \CC$ chosen such that $\A_k$ is semisimple.
 Let $\AA_k$ be the basis of diagrams which span $\A_k$.
-We have a natural embedding that forms a tower of algebras,
+There is a natural embedding $\A_{k-1} \subseteq \A_k,$ given by placing an identity edge to the right of any diagram $d \in \A_{k-1}$, i.e., $